ericewang/ericewang.github.io/_posts/2017-12-17-tooling-tips-and-tricks.md

 ### Wrap-up

+I've been using these for the last couple months, and have enjoyed the benefits of more deliberate, concise, and less error-prone development!
 Hopefully you find that some of these workflow enhancements apply to you.
 If you have even-better tips, or are interested in learning more, please [let me know](mailto:{{ site.personal_email }})!